Charlotte Talks: John Williams' Musical Legacy Goes Beyond A Galaxy Far, Far Away

 It was also the film scoring debut of John Williams.

 Williams has gone on to score more than 100 films, three of which are on the American Film Institute's list of the greatest movie scores in American history: "E.T.", "Jaws" and, topping the list, "Star Wars."

 Williams' legacy isn't just on the silver screen.
-There's his music for NBC News and the Olympics, among others.
+He also created iconic music for NBC News and the Olympics, among others.